microsoft/FluidFramework/BREAKING.md

 ### GC interfaces removed from runtime-definitions

+### Container-loader deprecations

-The following interfaces available in `@fluidframework/runtime-definitions` are internal implementation details and have been deprecated for public use.
-They will be removed in an upcoming release.
+The following types in the @fluidframework/container-loader package are not used by, or necessary to use our public api, so will be removed from export in the next major release:

--   `IGarbageCollectionNodeData`
+-   IContainerLoadOptions
--   `IGarbageCollectionState`
+-   IContainerConfig
--   `IGarbageCollectionSnapshotData`
+-   IPendingContainerState
--   `IGarbageCollectionSummaryDetailsLegacy`
+-   ISerializableBlobContents

 # 2.0.0-internal.4.0.0